Do you have a Persian rug that needs reweaving?

 December 24, 2018

 Behnam Rugs explains that Persian rug weaving and Oriental rug reweaving are interchangeable terms that essentially mean the same thing.
-Persian rug weaving is a process of creating a textile by interlacing threads.
+Rug weaving is a process of creating a textile by interlacing threads.
 The initial rug weaving is done on a loom, a frame like piece of equipment that holds two types of threads.

 - Warp threads run vertically, and are attached to the loom frame and held in tension.